swestrich/gender-es/README.md

 Type: `string`

-Is the french noun feminine?
+Is the Spanish noun feminine?

 ### indefiniteArticle(str[,amount])